rudra012/crudl-example-django/README.md

     ```

 Open your browser and go to either ``http://localhost:8000/crudl-rest/`` or ``http://localhost:8000/crudl-graphql/`` and login with the demo user (demo/demo).

+## CRUDL documentation
+There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
+You can it [here](https://github.com/crudlio/crudl-example-django/blob/master/static/crudl-core/README.md).

 ## Notes
 While this example is simple, there's still a couple of more advanced features in order to represent a real-world scenario.